canjs/canjs/index.md

 [can.control.plugin.min.js](http://donejs.com/can/dist/can.control.plugin.min.js)
 \[[dev](http://donejs.com/can/dist/can.control.plugin.js)\]

-This plugin registers a jQuery plugin function with a given _pluginName_ that instantiates a can.Control.
+[can.Control.plugin](http://donejs.com/docs.html#!can.Control.plugin) registers a jQuery plugin function with a given _pluginName_ that instantiates a can.Control.
 For example with this can.Control:

 {% highlight javascript %}